ncasaleiro/PadelTournament/tournament_organization.md

 ## 2. Group Stage (Round Robin)

 Each category is divided into groups of **3 or 4 teams**, normally 4.
+After all teams defined the admin can select teams as top teams and for each group only can be 2 top teams.
+(Note admin only can choose max 2x number of groups)

 ### Group Composition Example: